elefAntti/compiler_explorations/sum_floats.md

 }
 ~~~

-But how can this be faster?
-It doesn't make sense.
+"But how can this be faster?
+It doesn't make sense."

 There are two effects at play here:
   1) in the first code, the result of each summation operation depends on the previous one.
      A modern processor is able to execute multiple operations at a time, if the following operation doesn't depend on the result of a previous one